 - 3 Tbsp ground bean paste (tau cheo)

 - 2 Tbsp soy sauce

-- 1 Tbsp sugar
+- 1 tsp sugar

-Prepare a big pot of water and bring it to a boil.
+- Prepare a big pot of water and bring it to a boil.
 Add in the pork ribs and blanch briefly for about 1 minute.
 Discard the water

-Cut both tip of the bitter melon and then half.
+- Cut both tip of the bitter melon and then half.
 Scoop out the seeds and then cut into 3-inch pieces.
 Rub the pieces with salt and leave for 30 minutes.
 This will get rid of some of the bitterness

 - If you are setting up your own double- boiler, fill up a large pot with lid with water, the water probably should come up to about 2 inches inside the pot.
-Put all the ingredients into a large glass bowl that is heat resistance and will fit into your pot.
+Put all the ingredients into a large glass bowl that is heat resistant and will fit into your pot.
 Bring the water into the pot to a boil, place the bowl in.
 Cover the pot with lid and cook for the next 1 1/2 to 2 hours and add water to the pot as needed because the water will get low during such a long cooking time

-When ready to serve, sprinkle with some chopped coriander.
+- When ready to serve, sprinkle with some chopped coriander.
 Serve with rice as part of multi-course meal